The jewel of South Australia, Adelaide’s gastronomic scene is a melting pot of cultures and cuisines.

 Chic Thebarton eatery taking brunch to a whole new level

 A restaurant with an indulgent sweet tooth, Mister Sunshine’s has two great loves: nourishing food and artisan coffee.
 Diners are greeted like family at this George Street venue, with a toe-tapping playlist helping to keep things chilled.
 Stand-out dishes include the kitchen’s French toast with sticky date mascarpone and roasted pear.
-If you’re after a revitalising feed following a long week of work or a late night out dancing, Mister Sunshine’s is sure to brighten up your day.
+If you’re after a revitalising feed following a long week of work or a night out dancing, brunch at Mister Sunshine’s is sure to brighten up your day.

 Address: 32 George Street, Thebarton SA 5031